Charlesiubao/coding-critters/README.md

 ### How does it work?

-    Programming Patty is a multiple choice trivia game that focuses on topics learned from week 1.
+    Coding Critters is a multiple choice trivia game that focuses on topics learned from week 1.
     Throughout the game we will be guided by our very own mascott, Patty the Panda.

 ### Dynamics: